EvgenySaenko/my-first-git-project/README.md

 # ЬMy first git project �
 ## This is a new feature!
 - We are learning how to use Git branches.
-This change is made on the master branch
+This change is made on the feature branch.